Information for term Italian Language & Culture

 OverviewClick to Open

-With university students making up roughly 10 percent of the population, learning is a local specialty and as much a centerpiece of daily life as fine foods.
-The language skills and experiences you’ll gain here will equip you for many more explorations throughout Italy.
+Rome is the home of three major universities.
+Learning here is a local specialty and as much a centerpiece of daily life as fine foods.
+The language skills and experiences you’ll gain here will equip you for further exploration throughout Italy’s peninsula.

-Each day, after morning language classes, you’ll head out on the town and speak Italian independently in shops and markets throughout the city.
-Living with a local homestay, you’ll practice your Italian as you prepare and share meals, shop at local markets, learn local customs, and enjoy everyday life.
+Each day after language classes, you’ll share meals, shop at local markets, learn local customs, and enjoy everyday life – and gelato!
 By the end of your stay, your proficiency will have grown by leaps and bounds.

 Location & CultureClick to Open